Dawson Springs in Hopkins County, Kentucky — The American South (East South Central)

 2. Dawson Springs, Kentucky.

 Originally known as Tradewater Bend, the city was incorporated in 1832 under the name Dawson City by two Menser brothers.
-From the late 1800s to the 1930s, Dawson Springs (Submitted on November 27, 2014, by Cosmos Mariner of Cape Canaveral, Florida.)
+From the late 1800s to the 1930s, Dawson Springs was well known (Submitted on November 27, 2014, by Cosmos Mariner of Cape Canaveral, Florida.)